Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Appendix

-We evaluate OSworld on two different MCTS parameters. \begin{itemize} \item Increased Depth: To increase the depth we keep maximum width of the tree as 3 and depth as 10 with max number of iterations as 25.
-We observe that the Knowledge base over optimizes on the train set leading to a poorer performance on test set. \item Increased Width: For increased width we reverse the parameters where depth is 3 and maximum width is 10 with max iterations 25.
-We observe many different styles of KBs are generated storing very similar information, these different styles lead to a varied performance on both eval and test set notifying the importance of state search. \end{itemize} We report these numbers on Table \ref{tab:mcts-table}.
+We evaluate \benchosworld~on two different MCTS parameter settings. \begin{itemize} \item \textbf{Increased Depth:} We keep maximum width of the tree as 3 and depth as 10 with max number of iterations as 25.
+We observe that the knowledge base over-optimizes on the train set leading to a poorer performance on test set. \item \textbf{Increased Width:} We reverse the parameters where depth is 3 and maximum width is 10 with max iterations 25.
+We observe many different styles of KBs are generated storing very similar information; these different styles lead to varied performance on both eval and test set, notifying the importance of state search. \end{itemize} We report these numbers in Table~\ref{tab:mcts-table}.